USDA Terminates Deadly Cat Experiments, Plans To Adopt Out Remaining Animals

 Kim Kaplan, a USDA spokeswoman, told NPR 239 cats were euthanized between 2013 to 2018, adding that the lab discontinued infecting cats in September.

-The nonprofit group's reporting brought widespread attention to the controversial program, and resulted in bipartisan legislation to ban animal testing by the USDA.
+The nonprofit group's reporting brought widespread attention to the controversial program and resulted in bipartisan legislation to ban animal testing by the USDA.
 In May, Reps.
 Mike Bishop, R-Mich., and Jimmy Panetta, D-Calif., introduced a bill called the "Kittens in Traumatic Testing Ends Now Act of 2018," also known as the KITTEN Act, to stop the USDA from using cats and kittens in experiments.
 That was followed in December by a Senate version of the bill, introduced by Sen. Jeff Merkley, D-Ore.

 "The USDA made the right decision today, and I applaud them for their willingness to change course," Merkley said in a statement.
 "It's a good day for our four-legged friends across America," he said, adding that it was past time the "archaic practice and horrific treatment" was stopped.

-Panetta responded to the announcement saying, "I commend the USDA for their decision to end this type of testing on kittens.
+Panetta responded to the announcement by saying, "I commend the USDA for their decision to end this type of testing on kittens.
 They listened to the people and responded appropriately to our concerns.
 This is how our institutions, our government, and our democracy should and must work."

 "With all the awful reports coming out, it was clear that Americans opposed USDA's cruel testing on kittens.
 This is a decisive victory against government animal abuse and wasteful spending," Rep. Brian Mast, R-Fla., another cosponsor of the House bill, said on Wednesday.